Smart Contract Best Practices

 - Manticore — Dynamic binary analysis tool with EVM support.

-- Oyente — Analyze Ethereum code to find common vulnerabilities, based on this paper.
+- Oyente — Analyze Ethereum code to find common vulnerabilities.

 - Securify — Fully automated online static analyzer for Smart Contracts, providing a security report based on vulnerability patterns.